ryancheley/djangocon-us-2025/presentation/slides/03b-cross-team-confusion-part2.md

 ???

-But then the ETL developer sees this new field and needs to add it to the data warehouse.
-They have no idea what it calculates.

-Then the report developer needs it for a new dashboard but they're blocked waiting for specifications.
+And the report developer needs it for a new dashboard but they're blocked waiting for specifications.

 This is where the pain starts - multiple teams are now blocked waiting for clarification.